 Indiana Arts Commission (IAC)

 Project proposals are required to include a public benefit component that takes place in Indiana.
-For this program, the IAC defines public benefit as an activity in which an artist actively seeks to dialogue, engage and/or involve the public with the goal of bringing about mutual understanding and appreciation between the artist and Hoosiers.
+For this program, the IAC defines public benefit as an activity in which an artist actively seeks to dialogue, engage, and/or involve the public with the goal of bringing about mutual understanding and appreciation between the artist and Hoosiers.
 For more examples of what public benefit and engagement looks like, see: https://www.in.gov/arts/2985.htm.

-Allowable project expenses include supplies, rental/purchase of equipment, facility rental, marketing/publicity/promotion, travel/transport within the United States, personnel, and workshops/training that further career development.
-Contact the IAP program manager with any questions concerning acceptable project expenses.
+Project expenses may include supplies, rental/purchase of equipment, facility rental, marketing/publicity/promotion, travel/transport within the United States, personnel, and workshops/training that further career development.

 GrantWatch ID#: 153602